kubernetes-retired/service-catalog/docs/design.md

 timeout that it will poll before considering the provision failed and will stop polling and mark the provisioning as failed.

-While a Service ServiceInstance has an asynchronous operation in progress, controller must ensure that there no other operations (provision,deprovision,update,bind,unbind).
+While a Service Instance has an asynchronous operation in progress, controller must ensure that there no other operations (provision,deprovision,update,bind,unbind).

 **TODO** test to see if we have checks to block people from using an ServiceInstance before its fully realized.
 We shouldn't let the SB be the one to detect this.

-### Using a Service ServiceInstance
+### Using a Service Instance

-Before a Service ServiceInstance can be used it must be "bound" to an Application.
+Before a Service Instance can be used it must be "bound" to an Application.
-This means that a link, or usage intent, between an Application and the Service ServiceInstance must be established.
+This means that a link, or usage intent, between an Application and the Service Instance must be established.
 This is done by creating a new `ServiceInstanceCredential` resource:

     kubectl create -f binding.yaml